LaurentMazare/tch-rs/README.md

 ## Getting Started

 This crate requires the C++ version of PyTorch (libtorch) to be available on your system.
-You can either install it manually and let the build script now about it via the `LIBTORCH` environment variable.
+You can either install it manually and let the build script know about it via the `LIBTORCH` environment variable.
 If not set, the build script will try downloading and extracting a pre-built binary version of libtorch.